. IDC Home

 Author : Aneesha Sharma

-(Status: accepted* as a book chapter in the book titled, Qualitative Research on Well-Being and Self-Growth: Contemporary Indian Perspectives, edited by Dr.Kumar Ravi Priya and Dr.Ajit K. Dalal.
-The book is awaiting publication.)
+- Book chapter in the book titled, Qualitative Research on Well-Being and Self-Growth: Contemporary Indian Perspectives, edited by Dr.Kumar Ravi Priya and Dr.Ajit K. Dalal.
+The book is awaiting publication.

 RD-506, Purva Riviera